 1. Let us know you need help

-A recent study shows that a significant percentage of young millennials volunteered for nonprofits in 2012 – and the number goes up if you count “older” millennials.
+Studies shows that a significant percentage of young millennials volunteered for nonprofits in 2012 – and the number goes up if you count “older” millennials.
 We are definitely ready and willing to work.
 Make sure we know you need help online or by word of mouth: a whopping 81% of people find out about volunteer opportunities through families or friends, 72% get information from e-mails, and 67% look at an organization’s website for opportunities.

 2. Don’t waste our time

 We want to know what we’ll be doing with your organization.
-According to research on annual donation programs, young volunteers are most likely to lose interest after “a bad experience or a situation in which volunteers’ time is used badly” and suggests that nonprofits “Be clear in your expectations and the time needed of volunteers beforehand.”
+According to research on annual donation programs, young volunteers are most likely to lose interest after “a bad experience or a situation in which volunteers’ time is used badly” and suggests that nonprofits “be clear in your expectations and the time needed of volunteers beforehand.”
 Millennials or not, nobody likes wasting time!

 3. Be flexible